Bellevalia

 Bellevalia cyanopoda, Martin BohnetBellevalia cyanopoda frost damage, Martin Bohnet

-Bellevalia densiflora Boiss. is an unfamiliar species from north east Lebanon and north west Syria.
-Interestingly, this species has creamy colored flowers and yellow anthers which is uncommon feature of this genus.
+Bellevalia densiflora Boiss. is an unfamiliar species from northeast Lebanon and northwest Syria.
+Interestingly, this species has creamy colored flowers and yellow anthers, an uncommon feature of this genus.
 Leaves are long, up to 35 cm, with 1-5 flower spikes appearing at intervals.
 Photos by Oron Peri in his collection.

 Bellevalia densiflora, Oron PeriBellevalia densiflora, Oron Peri

 Bellevalia desertorum Eig & Feinbrun is distributed in Eastern Mediterranean deserts.
 It is the first Bellevalia species to flower in this habitat, starting in early February.
-Easily recognised by the sessile flowering stem and 3(-4)spotted leaves.
-First two photos of the species were taken by Oron Peri in its habitat in the Negev Desert.
+It is easily recognised by the sessile flowering stem and 3(-4)spotted leaves.
+The first two photos of the species were taken by Oron Peri in its habitat in the Negev Desert.
 Third photo by Gideon Pisanty.

 Bellevalia desertorum, Oron PeriBellevalia desertorum, Oron PeriBellevalia desertorum, a darker form, Gideon Pisanty